rundeck/docs/docs/manual/node-steps/builtin.md

 : The URL to which to make the request.

 :::tip
+This plugin doesn't support unsafe characters.
+If you get this error message: `Illegal character in scheme name at index` means that you're using an unsafe character.
 All unsafe characters must always be encoded within a URL.
 For more information on unsafe characters see [IETF | Internet Engineering Task Force](https://www.ietf.org/rfc/rfc1738.txt)
 :::